Steelers v Panthers

 The Nottingham Panthers

-Kevin Carr got the start between the pipes for the Panthers opposite Tomas Duba for the Steelers.
+Kevin Carr got the start in goal for the Panthers opposite Tomas Duba for the Steelers.

 The night got off to the worst possible start for the Panthers when John Armstrong (0.53), who had stationed himself in front of Carr, got a deflection on a shot from the blue line and found the back of the net.

 Two powerplays inside the first ten minutes ultimately came to nothing for the Panthers despite the best efforts of Jake Hansen and Brett Bulmer, who both tested Duba as each powerplay came to a close.

 Sheffield doubled their advantage when Aaron Brocklehurst's (12.50) shot through traffic found it's way by Carr but the Panthers responded instantly, Jake Hansen's shot from the right wing proved too to handle for Duba and Mark Matheson (13.09) was on hand to sweep the rebound into the back of the Steelers' goal.